LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Create Life.md

 The Size of Target Scale factor determines the maximum Size of the created organism.
 The creation has all the basic characteristics of an organism of its type; the mage need not impart the ability to breed or move in ways normal to that species.

-When the spell’s Duration expires, so does the created organism, which may count as an Act of Hubris against Enlightened Wisdom.\
+When the spell’s Duration expires, so does the created organism, which may count as an [[Act of Hubris]] against Enlightened Wisdom.\
-Simply creating the living creature knowing this may also count as an Act of Hubris.
+Simply creating the living creature knowing this may also count as an [[Act of Hubris]].

 Some mages use this spell to create bodies they can possess or alter with other [[Life]] magic, use to bribe spirits looking for a host body, or create a companion (often done with an Indefinite Duration).\
-Created human bodies are soulless and thus immediately gain the Soulless Condition.
+Created human bodies are soulless and thus immediately gain the [[Soulless]] Condition.

 **Add [[Mind]] •••••:** The caster gives her creation a true mind as appropriate for the organism’s type.